nokia/SReXperts/docs/eda/beginner/allocations.md

 By completing these tasks you should have a basic understanding of Allocation Pools used in EDA.
 What are they used for, what types of pools we have in the product and how they serve different purposes.

-You also learned how to change existing and create new allocation pools, and how resources reference the pools to request identifiers from them.
+You also learned how to find what allocation values have been used, change existing and create new allocation pools, and how resources reference the pools to request identifiers from them.